-The appeal will be routed to the Senior Associate Dean of Academic Affairs for OMS I and II or to the Associate Dean of Clinical Education for OMS III and IV.
+The appeal will be routed to the Office of Academic Affairs for OMS I and II or to the Office of Clinical Education for OMS III and IV.
 Appeals submitted more than one (1) business day (twenty-four [24] hours) after posting of the score will not be considered.
-The Senior Associate Dean of Academic Affairs or the Associate Dean for Clinical Education shall make a final determination upon consultation with the appropriate course director.
+The Office of Academic Affairs or the Office of Clinical Education shall make a final determination upon consultation with the appropriate course director.
 If an appeal is deemed to have merit, the student's exam score(s) will be recalculated, and that score posted as the final score.